miczho/self-notes/topics/web-dev.md

 ## Future Topics

+localhost and ports

+REST APIs
+APIs can be web-based (like RESTful APIs over HTTP) or local (like libraries or frameworks)

 Front End Frameworks - React, Vue

 Static vs Dynamic vs Responsive Site: